The top 5 360-degree surveying cameras for mobile mapping in 2021.

 Requirements for the most effective and best cameras for mobile mapping

-With each new generation of camera on the market, the requirements become more and more specific and some of the current companies who are producing the technology for 360-degree mobile mapping have succeeded in incorporating most or all of these specifications into their products.
+With each new generation of camera on the market, the requirements become more and more specific, and some of the current companies that are producing the technology for 360-degree mobile mapping have succeeded in incorporating most or all of these specifications into their products.

 Research in the field of 360º mapping has concluded that there are some basic but essential needs.
-One such necessity is a robust, durable structure which can withstand harsh weather conditions and difficult terrain.
-Mobile mapping does, after all, take place on the top of a moving vehicle, which is traveling at considerable speeds, through cities, along rural roads, and (theoretically) in all sorts of harsh conditions such as extreme temperatures, rain and snow.
-The camera and its housing must be able to stand up to these conditions and not be taken down by a rainstorm or a pebble hurdling through the air.
+One such necessity is a robust and durable structure that can withstand harsh weather conditions and challenging terrain.
+Mobile mapping does, after all, take place on the top of a moving vehicle.
+It travels at considerable speeds, through cities, along rural roads, and in all sorts of extreme temperatures, rain, and snow.
+The camera and its housing must be able to stand up to these conditions and not suffer damage from a rainstorm or rocks.

-Some automobile and autonomous car manufacturers are already on their way to creating High Definition (HD) mapping camera in-house solutions.
+Some automobile and autonomous car manufacturers are already on their way to creating high-definition (HD) mapping camera in-house solutions.
 Toyota is one of those companies.
-Their Vice President Automated Driving at TRI-AD, Mandali Khalesi, stated:
+Their Vice President of Automated Driving at TRI-AD, Mandali Khalesi, stated:

 Currently automated driving map development relies on highly expensive specialized mapping vehicles deployed in limited numbers, and a lengthy manual process for reliable HD map creation.

-However, these solutions are still reserved for larger corporations, such as Toyota and the like, who have the financial means and technical personnel to complete such a task.
-Another factor that must be taken into account when rating the compatibility of a camera is whether or not it is accessible and financially manageable to the end user.
+However, these solutions are still reserved for larger corporations, such as Toyota, which have the financial means and technical personnel to complete such a task.
+Another factor to consider when evaluating the compatibility of a camera is whether it is accessible and financially manageable for the end user.
 Compare the top 5 survey camera prices, specs, and more.

 Below is a list of the best cameras for mobile mapping for 2022.